-What is a credit score, and why is it important when you get older? -Marie R., 14

-Have you ever watched your parents pay bills?
+What is a credit score, and why is it important when you get older? -Marie R., 14 Have you ever watched your parents pay bills?
 Information about how they pay-including whether they pay on time and if they pay all or just part of what they owe-is reported to organizations called credit bureaus and filed away in credit reports.
-A credit score is based on that report.
+A credit score is based on the information in that report.
 If a person pays on time and doesn't over-borrow, his or her score is higher.
 If a person pays late and borrows too much, it's lower.
-A credit score is important because employers, landlords, and companies you borrow money from look for a high score.
+A credit score is important when you get older because employers, landlords, and companies you borrow from when you buy a house or a car look for a high score.
 It indicates you're someone they want to do business with.
 Questions?
 Write to Jean at tfkasks4you@timeforkids.com.

-THE REAL COST OF COLLEGE

-How much does college really cost?
+THE REAL COST OF COLLEGE How much does college really cost?
 We've broken it down for you with data from the College Board.
 These costs may seem high, but many people don't pay full price.
 Instead, they use financial aid, scholarships, and college credit earned in high school and community college to bring the price down.